joakimk/testbot/README.markdown

+## Not maintained

+This is not maintained by me anymore.
+If you want to take over as maintainer for the project, please let me know.

+Testbot has helped me ship well tested software for 7+ years, but it hasn't been well maintained for quite a while and I don't use it myself anymore.

+I recommend looking at a CI service like [CircleCI](https://circleci.com/) for parallel tests and [Knapsack Pro](https://knapsackpro.com/) for test balancing.
+I've seen the same performance of 10 CircleCI containers with Knapsack Pro balancing compared to 16 CPU cores with testbot.
+It's a bit more expensive to run, but it's easier to maintain.

+## Old readme

 Testbot is a test distribution tool that works with Rails, RSpec, RSpec2, Test::Unit and Cucumber.
 The basic idea is that you let testbot spread the load of running your tests across multiple machines to make the tests run faster.

 Using testbot on 11 machines (25 cores) we got our test suite down to **2 minutes from 30**.
 [More examples of how testbot is used](http://github.com/joakimk/testbot/wiki/How-testbot-is-used).